CACI-International/ergo/ergolang/user_guide/src/details/syntax.md

 In commands, any position following the function to call may merge a map (for keyed arguments), array (for positional arguments), or Args.

+In any case you can also merge Unset, which has no effect.
+This is useful in combination with, e.g., `std:if`.

 ### Doc Comments
 ```ergo
 ## Provide a friendly greeting.